Benchmark your project

 We have documented the practices and procedures that produce the conditions for an optimum compliance outcome, going far beyond minimum compliance requirements (see the sample below).

-Using Simtec historical data, we found that approximately 95% of the compliance levels not being met were due to low-quality materials being used.
-The remaining 5% was simply a result of not adhering to best practice.
+Using Simtec historical data, we found that approximately 95% of the compliance levels not being met were due to low-quality or incorrect materials being used.
+The remaining 5% was simply a result of not adhering to best practices.
 The Simtec OCB datasheets help mitigate those risks.

 or call 0116 319 6100 to ask our team about how the OCB can help you minimise risk on your projects.